 For classes of eligible noncitizens other than permanent residents, evidence of their status is typically on the I-94, but other documentation may also be acceptable.
 Customs and Border Protection (CBP) no longer issues a paper I-94 form, with the exception of asylees and certain parolees.
 In September 2015, CBP automated the refugee admission process.
 Refugees will no longer receive a paper form I-94, but will have access to an electronic form.
 Students without paper I-94 documentation may have their status confirmed by the electronic I-94 printout and/or a CBP stamp, showing class of admission and date admitted or paroled in their passport to confirm this status.

-Form I-797 is USCIS’s formal communication with customers, and is issued when an application or petition is approved or to confer an immigration benefit.
+Form I-797 is USCIS’s formal communication with customers, and is issued when an application or petition is received or approved or to confer an immigration benefit.

 Only when students fail the citizenship match or have conflicting information must you perform third-step verification using the SAVE system to confirm that their documentation supports one of the following noncitizen status categories: